valerieniloinsigh31/footnote-app/README.md

 ### Creating a Fork or Copying

-To clone/fork/copy the repository you click on the fork tab which is situated next to unwatch tab in the top right corner of the page
+To fork the repository you click on the fork tab which is situated next to unwatch tab in the top right corner of the page

 ### Copying the repositary on Github